 Chinese or Western Medicine?

 Chinese Medicine is widely used for a broad range of physical organ/internal issues.
-Many patients however are both not familiar with the options for more serious medical issues.
-Additionally, it is at times confusing to patients when your practitioner describes your “liver” as being stagnant or your “spleen” as deficient only later to find out that they are in no way talking about the physical organs themselves but their respective systems from a Chinese Medicine perspective.
+Many patients however are not familiar with the options for more serious medical issues.
+Additionally, it is at times confusing to patients when your practitioner describes your liver as being stagnant or your spleen as deficient only later to find out that they are in no way talking about the physical organs themselves but their respective energetic systems from a Chinese Medicine perspective.

 In the west this confusion is part of why patients may not always think of Chinese Medicine beyond a certain level of illness.
-So pain is often considered treatable, sometimes psychological issues, sometimes allergies – but rarely chronic physical organ issues, cancers, etc. In many parts of the world Chinese Medicine is used for serious and even extremely acute medical issues.
-It is not, however, as often an either/or decision which it often feels like it is in the west (i.e. either Chinese Medicine or Western Medicine, but not both).
+So pain is often considered treatable, sometimes psychological issues, sometimes allergies but rarely chronic physical organ issues, cancers, etc but in many parts of the world Chinese Medicine is used for serious and even extremely acute medical issues.
+It does not, however, need to be an either/or decision and it is possible to use both in some cases.